Raayan: Development

-On 29 December 2017, Dhanush announced that for his second directorial after Pa Paandi (2017), he would collaborate with Hema Rukmani and Murali Ramasamy, headers of Thenandal Studio Limited.
+On 29 December 2017, Dhanush announced that for his second directorial after Pa.
+Pandi (2017), he would collaborate with Hema Rukmani and Murali Ramasamy, headers of Thenandal Studio Limited.
 He further stated that he would play the lead and the production would begin the following year.
 To which, on 7 September 2018, a muhurat puja was held in Chennai.
 Touted to be a bilingual film released in Tamil and Telugu-languages, it would feature Nagarjuna, Aditi Rao Hydari, S. J. Suryah, R. Sarathkumar and Srikanth.
 Music composer Sean Roldan, cinematographer Om Prakash and editor Prasanna GK were brought on board.
 Rukmani stated "It's an impressive story and is Dhanush's dream project that he's had in mind for a long time.
 He's very passionate about the film and when we heard the script, we understood why", during the press launch of the venture.
 Tentatively titled DD2, principal photography began the same month.

 In early March 2019, some reporters claimed that the venture was shelved, saying it was only shot in few bits, mainly due to the cast's schedule.
 Others reported that it was not shelved, but was instead put on hold, as Dhanush was busy filming for Asuran (2019).
 In June 2020, Dhanush's elder brother Selvaraghavan was reported to have been approached by the actor to direct a part of venture, as Dhanush was busy with other commitments.
 The project was later put on hold.
 However, it was reported that it would begin after the COVID-19 pandemic ends, which was later proven false.
 In January 2023, it was reported that instead of reviving the script, Dhanush would write a new script, to be funded by Kalanithi Maran of Sun Pictures.
 The production house officially announced the project on 18 January, and was tentatively titled D50.
 The film's official title, Raayan, was revealed on 19 February 2024.